 Where the applicant is a less experienced producer who has attached an experienced producer or EP, the option or rights may remain with the less experienced producer, or with them in conjunction with other key creatives.

-Any commitment from Screen Australia will be subject to review of all rights agreements to ensure that they comply with industry standards.
+Any commitment from Screen Australia will be subject to review of key chain of title documents which must include (where applicable):

 If a project is based on an underlying work, evidence of the option agreement and length of option must be supplied.
 Screen Australia expects the accumulated periods of the option and its subsequent extensions to be at least three and a half years.
 Screen Australia advises producers to have an option to acquire where possible sequel, prequel, remake, TV spin-off rights and all ancillary rights as these rights will be required at financing stage.